funnelfiasco/presentations/README.md

 * docbook_intro - An introduction to DocBook XML and Publican
 * os_licensing - An introduction to open source licensing
+* taskjuggler - An introdoction to project management with TaskJuggler

 # Building